afcarl/6.857-lecture-notes/l20-electronic-voting.md

 need for a secret ballot (how individual people voted).

-Voting is not just about producing an answer, but also evidence that the answer is correct: convince losers that they lost fair and square
+Voting is not just about producing an answer, but also evidence that the answer is correct: convince losers that they lost fair and square.

 Voting tech survey
 ------------------